-The airline was also supposed to launch a Montreal–Dublin route this summer, although that’s been postponed to next summer due to delivery issues with the new A321-LR aircraft.
-When it launches, you’ll be able to redeem only 31,750 Avios in business class on off-peak dates, which is an incredible deal!
+The airline was also supposed to launch a Montreal–Dublin route in 2019, although that’s been postponed indefinitely.
+If it were to launch in the future, you’ll be able to redeem only 31,250 Avios in business class on off-peak dates, which is an incredible deal!

 Speaking of which, you can in fact book Aer Lingus flights using Alaska miles as well.
 The price for a standard award is 60,000 Alaska miles one-way.

 Alaska miles are generally regarded as best used for premium redemptions to Asia, so it’s debatable whether you’d want to drop 60,000 Alaska miles on an Aer Lingus flight.

 However, it might present a better value than Avios for those living in Western Canada, since you can string together the Alaska Airlines flight down to Seattle and the Aer Lingus flight to Dublin (and perhaps beyond!) on a single itinerary, rather than booking separate awards more expensively using Avios.

 Aer Lingus has been quite generous with award availability in the past, although they appear to have tightened things up a bit since the pandemic.
 If you’re only able to find one seat available on your preferred route, be sure to check departures from nearby US hubs, as you may be able to find more space.

 Aer Lingus award space shows up on the Alaska website, but not the Avios website.
 If you’re redeeming Avios, then you must search for space separately (using ExpertFlyer, the Alaska website, or the United website), and then call British Airways to book.